Why Your Service Pages Aren't Converting: 5 SEO Fixes for Higher Inquiry Rates

 Common examples:

-• the call to action is too vague
+• the call to action is too vague.

-• the form asks for too much too early
+• the form asks for too much too early.

-• the contact options are buried
+• the contact options are buried.

-• the visitor has to scroll too far to act
+• the visitor has to scroll too far to act.

-The strongest service pages usually make three things obvious:
+Useful service pages make three things obvious:

 1. what the service is